Akirathan/git_sharp/README.md

 #### Commit
 Commit represents a snapshot of the whole repository.
-In GitSharp implementation tt contains just root tree, parent commit and message.
+In GitSharp implementation it contains just root tree, parent commit and message.
 `Objects.Commit` represents a commit object and both root tree and parent commit may be loaded-on demand via `Load` methods (same principle as in `Objects.Tree`).